shaoservicenow/travelrequest/docs/Exercise 1.md

     ![relative](images/selecttask.png)

     >The task table is one of the core tables provided on the platform.
 Any table that extends task can take advantage of task-specific functionality such as SLAs and Approvals.
-This speeds up the overall process and ease of building logic.
+This speeds up the overall process and ease of building logic and functionality.

 1. Click **Continue**